Anujjadon01/anujjadon01/README.md

-# Sumit Kumar - Aspiring Full Stack Web Developer

-👋 Hi, I’m *Sumit Kumar*, an aspiring full stack web developer with a strong foundation in front-end and back-end technologies.
+👋 Hi, I’m *Anuj Jadon*, an aspiring full stack web developer with a strong foundation in front-end and back-end technologies.
 I enjoy building responsive and interactive web applications, solving problems, and continuously learning new technologies.

 ---